Tawnya Benavides Bhattacharya

 As a guest instructor, Tawnya has brought the Script Anatomy method to the Disney | ABC Writing Program, The WGA Foundations, WGFestival, the Austin Film Festival, the Producer’s Guild (PGA) Power of Diversity Workshop, Carleton College, Hugo House in Seattle, the Willamette Writers Conference, Stage 32, The International Screenwriters Association, TV Writers Fund and the CineStory TV Writers Retreat in Idyllwild.
 Her column “Your TV Guide“ can be read in Script Magazine.
 She’s also been a guest on several podcasts, including Scripts & Scribes, Sell Your Screenplay, The TV Writers Podcast, and On the Page.

-Bhattacharya and her writing partner, Ali Laventhol, are currently Co-Executive Producers on Netflix’s My Life With The Walter Boys, as well as supervising the development of Enviable for Freeform and writing a TV movie, A Tangled Web for Lifetime, based on Leslie Rule’s true crime book.
-Prior to that the pair were on Amazon’s Shelter, based on a Harlan Coben trilogy, on Salsa (Apple), Ginny & Georgia (Netflix), A Million Little Things (ABC), Famous in Love (Freeform), The Night Shift (NBC), Perception (TNT), The Client List (Lifetime) and Fairly Legal (USA).
-They’ve sold pilots to eOne, Lionsgate and MGM and been hired to do rewrites for Legendary.
-A movie they wrote for Lifetime, “Torn From Her Arms” based on Ginger’ Thompson’s breaking story for ProPublica which ended Trump’s “Zero Tolerance” policy and family separation at the border airs October 2021.
+Bhattacharya and her writing partner, Ali Laventhol, are currently Co-Executive Producers on Peacock’s Bel Air and Netflix’s My Life With The Walter Boys.
+They are currently co-writing a movie with Peter Landesman (Concussion, The Immortal Life of Henrietta Lacks), and their movie, A Tangled Web for Lifetime, based on Leslie Rule’s true crime book starts pre-production mid-May.
+Bhattacharya/Laventhol have also recently written in mini rooms for Amazon’s Shelter, based on a Harlan Coben trilogy, and Salsa for Apple, as well as multiple shows: Ginny & Georgia (Netflix), A Million Little Things (ABC), Famous in Love (Freeform), The Night Shift (NBC), Perception (TNT), The Client List (Lifetime) and Fairly Legal (USA), and the movie “Torn From Her Arms” based on Ginger’ Thompson’s breaking story for ProPublica which ended Trump’s “Zero Tolerance” policy and family separation at the border.

 They are former NBC Writers on the Verge fellows, and were semi-finalists for the ABC Disney Fellowship before getting a job that took them out of the running.
 Bhattacharya was also a FOX Writer’s Intensive fellow.
 The team is repped by Industry Entertainment and Morris Yorn and UTA.